Realistic Blur Synthesis for Learning Image Deblurring: Realistic Blur Synthesis

 For the sake of analysis, we also generate blurred images with oracle saturated pixels.
 An oracle image $B_{oracle}$ is generated as:

-Our approach is simple and heuristic, and cannot reproduce the same saturated pixels in the oracle image as it is impossible to restore saturated pixels due to missing information in sharp images. \Fig{generating_results}(c) and (d) show examples of $B_{sat}$ and $B_{oracle}$ where the image in (c) looks different from the one in (d).
-Nevertheless, our experiments in \Sec{experiments} show that our approach can still noticeably improve the deblurring performance on real blurred images.
+Our approach is simple and heuristic, and cannot reproduce the saturated pixels in real images due to missing information in sharp images.
+Specifically, while we resort to a randomly-sampled uniform scaling factor $\alpha$, for accurate reconstruction of saturated pixels, we need pixel-wise scaling factors, which are impossible to estimate. \Fig{generating_results}(c) and (d) show examples of $B_{sat}$ and $B_{oracle}$ where the image in (c) looks different from the one in (d).
+Nevertheless, our experiments in \Sec{experiments} show that our approach still noticeably improves the deblurring performance on real blurred images.

 \paragraph{Conversion to RAW} In the next step, we convert the blurred image from the previous step, which is in the linear space, into the camera RAW space to reflect the distortion introduced by the camera ISP.
 In this step, we apply the inverse of each step of our ISP except for the CRF step in the reverse order.
 Specifically, we apply the inverse color correction transformation, mosaicing, and inverse white balance sequentially.
 As the color correction and white balance operations are invertible linear operations, they can be easily inverted.
 More details are provided in the supplement.